First Into Nagasaki

 First Into Nagasaki: The Censored Eyewitness Dispatches on Post-Atomic Japan and Its Prisoners of War is a collection of reports by Chicago Daily News foreign correspondent George Weller.
-Originally written in 1945, but not approved for publication by Gen. Douglas MacArthur's military censors.
-The reports were collected and edited by the author's son Anthony Weller, and published for the first time in 2006.
+Although written in 1945, the dispatches were suppressed by Gen. Douglas MacArthur's military censors and remained unpublished for decades.
+The reports were eventually recovered, complied, and edited by the author's son, Anthony Weller, and published for the first time in 2006.

 Synopsis

 The Occupation authorities declared Nagasaki (and Hiroshima) off-limits to reporters.

 Weller reports that he was the first outside observer to reach Nagasaki, on September 6, 1945, four weeks following the U.S. atomic bombing of the city.
 He spent a total of three weeks in Nagasaki and in the nearby Allied POW camps — some of which he "opened", and revisits the series of news reports he published at the time about his experiences.

 The first dispatches by non-Japanese reporters were filed by Associated Press correspondent Vern Haugland and New York Times Lawrence who visited Nagasaki September 9, 1945.
 Captain Joe Snyder, press officer with MacArthur headquarters, in his book Para(graph) Trooper For MacArthur: From the Horse Cavalry to the USS Missouri 1997 Chapter 16 "Nagasaki Inferno" pp199–209 describes "boarding a transport plane packed with reporters headed for Nagasaki.[for example: photographers 1. see Google image search Nagasaki Bernard Hoffman (LIFE Magazine) 2.
 Bettmann/CORBIS September 13, 1945 Stanley Troutman (Acme war pool) 3.
 Nagasaki and verso]Other officers and correspondents headed for Hiroshima about the same time, so the world would soon know more than it was prepared to digest about the horrors of the atomic bomb. ...
 I toured the city with the AP's Jim Hutcheson, among others.
 He and I had become good friends since our narrow escape on Corregidor. ...
 There were thousands of stories in Nagasaki and our group saw many pitiful sights of people with radiation burns who, in dreadful agony, were slowly dying.
 The first thing Japanese doctors asked was if American doctors had a cure for the bomb's effects on the human body. ...
 We received a report from GHQ that American doctors were coming to Nagasaki soon...."
 Snyder acknowledges what he calls Wilfrid Burchett's "ingenuity" in successfully reporting from Hiroshima.
 Snyder does not mention George Weller or any dispatches of George Weller's from Nagasaki.
 Joe Snyder [1983; owner and editor of the North Missourian] and Walter Cronkite [1964; CBS] are both recipients of the Missouri School of Journalism Honor Medal.